Affiliate links on Android Authority may earn us a commission. Learn more.

 The rest of the connectivity suite isn’t much to write home about, but that’s to be expected at this price.
 It supports Wi-Fi 5 rather than upgrading to Wi-Fi 6/6E, and OnePlus also stuck with Bluetooth 5.1, rather than Bluetooth 5.2.
 These older specs mean the phone will be outdated sooner as standards advance, though considering the software support, you probably won’t want to hold onto it for that long anyway.

 The haptics are particularly bad.
-So bad, in fact, that I was forced to turn them off entirely.
+So bad that I was forced to turn them off entirely.
 The haptic motor runs slowly and unevenly.
 It lurches on and then trails off, like the last-gasp buzz from a dying bumblebee.
 Haptics are hit or miss in this price segment.
 OnePlus missed and missed hard.

 OnePlus cut back the stereo speaker arrangement of the N10 to a mono speaker on the N20.
 While stereo speakers aren’t a given at this price point, it’s odd to see the company backtrack on this feature.
 The lone speaker sounds middling at best.
 It’s a bit thin on the lows and distorts at high volumes.
 At least there’s a 3.5mm headphone jack.